 Also remember that your S corporation must treat you much like any other employee, which means it’ll need to withhold income taxes and employee payroll taxes (Social Security and Medicare) from your salary and then pay that money to the IRS.
 And, as your employer, your S corp must pay half of your payroll tax itself.

 Here’s the thing: employee payroll is complicated.
-You need to be sure that the proper amount of tax is being paid to the IRS throughout the year.
-Plus, depending on how much you’re paid, your corporation might have to make quarterly payroll tax and income tax deposits, and file quarterly employment tax returns.
-And an annual federal unemployment tax return must also be filed.
-We’re not gonna lie; it’s a lot!
+You need to be sure that the right amount of tax is being paid to the IRS throughout the year.
+Plus, depending on how much you’re paid, your business might have to make quarterly payroll tax and income tax deposits, and file quarterly employment tax returns.

 Hyke can help you knock everything off your to-do list

-We’ll help you officially form your LLC or S corporation, and we’ll also be there to walk you through everything from setting up your business bank account, to filing any taxes that you owe throughout the year.
-Bottom line: with our support and guidance, you won’t skip a beat.
+We’ll help you form your LLC or S corporation, and be there to walk you through everything from setting up your business bank account, to filing taxes throughout the year.
+Bottom line: Hyke’s got your back when it comes to running your business.

 Stephen Fishman writes for Hyke and is an attorney and author who writes useful and recognized guides on taxes and business law for freelancers.
 He is the author of over 20 books and hundreds of articles.